Executive Summary

 Current Spending by Minnesota on these ‘gaps’ is over $1 Billion

-Many of these programs are not monitored for results, according to the Legislative Auditors report of April 2018 and the Star Tribune’s article of July 1, 2019.
+Many of these programs are not monitored for results, according to the Legislative Auditors’ April 2018 report and the Star Tribune’s July 1, 2019, article.
+This is an ongoing, well-known problem.

 When and How Children Learn Research